The Belle Stars: Career

 Stiff Records was ailing by 1984, and it merged with Island Records; in July 1985 it was liquidated and bought by ZTT, the label owned by the husband-and-wife team of producer Trevor Horn and Jill Sinclair.
 Under Horn's supervision, the three remaining members recorded a new Belle Stars album in New York City with the 4th & Broadway production team.
 However, the only tracks to be released were those on the single "World Domination", which flopped in Britain but peaked at number two for two weeks on the Billboard Hot Dance/Disco chart in the US.
 Following this release, the band broke up.

-However, in March 1989, the Belle Stars finally had a big US chart hit, when "Iko Iko" reached number 14 on the Billboard Top 100 after it was included on the soundtrack of the film Rain Man, starring Tom Cruise and Dustin Hoffman.
+In March 1989, the Belle Stars finally had a big US chart hit, when "Iko Iko" reached number 14 on the Billboard Top 100 after it was included on the soundtrack of the film Rain Man, starring Tom Cruise and Dustin Hoffman.
 The song had been a favourite of Hoffman's.
 Matthias toured the US to promote the song.

 Leyton went on to join the all-girl ska band The Deltones in 1984; they released an album on Unicorn Records in 1989.

 Matthias guested on the 1973 (2007) and Decadent (2008) albums by Skaville UK.
 In about 2008, she formed a new ska band with Lee Thompson from Madness called The Dance Brigade; and then formed her own band, 1-Stop-Experience, with Skip McDonald, Paget King and Chico Chigas; they disbanded in 2013.
 She also performed at the Let's Rock 2019 festival.

 In September 2019, four previously unreleased Belle Stars songs from the Anne Dudley sessions for the second album, and a live concert from 1983, were included in a comprehensive box set, Turn Back the Clock from Edsel Records.